 Besides Alethea's professional work, Alethea uses her extraordinary talents to drive her passion and desire to help underprivileged children worldwide.
 Using her amazing connections internationally, she has raised millions of dollars for many children's charities globally.
 Alethea currently works as a Global Ambassador for iAID - volunteering in disaster zones around the world.

 In March 2016, Alethea Gold left Australia bound for the beautiful Greek island of Lesvos to help an Israeli-based emergency relief organisation, known as IsraAID.
 In Lesvos, the IsraAID team is totally focused on rescuing and saving Syrian, Iraqi and Afghani lives.
 “The people who arrive on a daily basis are completely traumatised.
 They have left everything behind and have arrived with nothing, many having had their money and possessions stolen by the people smugglers.
 The IsraAID team physically helps the refugees off the boats, providing immediate medical treatment, foil sheeting to warm them, food, water and a full change of dry clothes.
 In addition to this, they provide much-needed emotional support.

 “Alethea said some of the children arrive on the island drenched with water up to their necks.
 I managed to save a little girl by treating her for hyperthermia immediately, but just metres away a little baby died tragically soon after being taken off the boat.
 Meeting and helping people who are fleeing for their lives from ISIS and the Taliban, changed my life forever!”

-• Tsunami in Banda Aceh.
-Together with friends Dion Antony and Paul Wilson, and with the generous support of Qantas, and numerous other sponsors, Alethea organised over a million dollars worth of essential supplies and clothes for the Tsunami victims in the devastated region of Banda Aceh.
+BANDA ACEH 2004 TSUNAMI Together with friends Dion Antony and Paul Wilson, and with the generous support of Qantas, and numerous other sponsors, Alethea organised over a million dollars worth of essential supplies and clothes for the Tsunami victims in the devastated region of Banda Aceh.

-• Neve Shalom, a village in Israel where Arab and Jews live together in harmony - helped raise funds for the children.
+NEVE SHALOM a village in Israel where Arab and Jews live together in harmony - helped raise funds for the children.

-• DOCUMENTARY.
-Alethea produced and directed the documentary UNSUNG HEROES which launched as a charity event at the Cockatoo Island Film Festival.
+DOCUMENTARY Alethea produced and directed the documentary UNSUNG HEROES which launched as a charity event at the Cockatoo Island Film Festival.
 All proceeds from that night were donated to Cynthia Tobias - one of the unsung heroes in the documentary - providing her enough money to take care of herself and her 28 kids for 8 years.